locessentials/eng401-business-english-us/unit2/week6/big-regulatory-framework.md

 ---

 ## Class Discussion Post
-Post to Teams: Choose one activity from this page and share your response with the class.
+Post to discussion forum: Choose one activity from this page and share your response with the class.
 You can select from:

 1. Historical Analysis: Respond to one of the three guided reading questions about NAFTA's evolution
 2. Agreement Analysis: Share your paragraph analyzing something interesting you discovered in the USMCA/T-MEC text